 WHERE: Audacia Wines, Corner of R44 and Annandale Road, Stellenbosch

 What isn’t there to love about this market?
 It’s huge and choc-a-bloc full with delicious foods, craft beers, local wines and fun activities for everyone to take part in.

-If you would like to get your exercise in before indulging in all the goodness then you are in luck.
+If you would like to get your exercise in before indulging in all the better then you are in luck.
 The Root 44 Market joined the worldwide phenomenon of the Park Run – all 5km timed routes that can be run for free by anyone.
-The Root 44 Market route takes place in the Audacia vineyards and may be one of the most scenic routes in the Western Cape.
+The Root 44 Market route takes place in the Audacia vineyards and maybe one of the most scenic routes in the Western Cape.